leo-smi/freecad-macros/README.md

+1. Recomended: remove all the constraints of the body;
-1. Use the lines superposition first to avoid stacked invisible lines
+2. Then, use the lines superposition remover to avoid stacked invisible lines;
-2. Use the join points do close the wire
+3. Use the join points do close the wire.